 Christine is a talented interviewer - her questions were deep and thoughtful.
 This is a wonderful station that is fully supported by the community and therefore is free to speak what feels true about what is happening in our collective world.

 Native Animal Rescue "Nature Writer"

 I'm so pleased that Santa Cruz Native Animal Rescue asked me to be their "Resident Nature Writer."

 They will be posting my animal related blogs on their website and

-I have derived such pleasure volunteering at their center and rehabbing injured and orphaned animals in my home.
-In 2019 they took care of 2400 birds, mammals and reptiles!
+It has been such an amazing experience volunteering at their center and rehabbing injured and orphaned animals in my home.
+In 2020 they took care of over 3000 birds, mammals and reptiles!